jessuni/SafeColor/README.md

 # SafeColor
-SafeColor generates accessible colors that complies with WCAG success criteria 1.4.3 (or any contrast ratio of your choice).
+SafeColor generates accessible colors that complies with [WCAG 2.1 success criteria 1.4.3](https://www.w3.org/WAI/WCAG21/quickref/#contrast-minimum) (or any contrast ratio of your choice).
 It can be used to:

 1. generate a random color that is contrast safe with a given color
 2. generate a consistent, contrast safe color for a string

-No need to worry about your base color is light/dark or for foreground/background.
+No need to worry about your base color being light/dark or for foreground/background.
 If the given color is too light to meet your desired contrast ratio, SafeColor will look for a darker color and vise versa.

+## A lot of libraries can generate arbitrary colors.
+Why the fuss?

+To improve web accessibility for people without color deficiencies, WCAG 2.1 requires that the visual presentation of text and images of text has a contrast ratio of at least 4.5:1(Level AA) or an enchanced contrast ratio of at least 7:1(Level AAA).

+Complying with this principle will improve the accessibility of your web contents.

 ## Install